mikepan/GameEngineBook/text/02-FirstGame.md

 To start creating a UV texture, you need to switch to Edit mode and call the UV Mapping menu (U).
 This menu has different mapping options.
 We will be using the first one,  Unwrap, which is a semi-automatic way to calculate the optimal stretching for the 2D texture.
 The result can be seen and edited in the UV/Image Editor.

 In the Editor menu, click Image > New, and in the pop-up menu, set UV Test Grid and confirm.
 This will produce a sample image where you can check in the 3D model as to how stretched the map image (texture) will be, once it is re-projected onto the shark model.
 If you look at Figure 2.13, you should spot a problem with the default unwrapping: the image on the side of the shark is too stretched and does not have enough resolution.
-While the shark tail has a high resolution, that doesn't correspond to its need (the tail is small after all)-the smaller the squares of the UV test grid, the higher the pixel-per-face ratio.
+While the shark tail has a high resolution, that doesn't correspond to its need (the tail is small after all) - the smaller the squares of the UV test grid, the higher the pixel-per-face ratio.

 ![Bad default unwrapping(Cengage Learning)](../figures/Chapter2/Fig02-13.png "Bad default unwrapping")

 To solve this problem, go to the 3D view and select the edge loop that splits the side-swimmer from the body.
 With this "ring" selected, go to the Edge menu (Ctrl+E) and select Mark Seam.
-Now redo the UV Mapping  Unwrapping, and you will have a more distributed stretching along the mesh.
+Now redo the UV Mapping > Unwrapping, and you will have a more distributed stretching along the mesh.
 This can be seen in Figure 2.14 and in the file //assets/shark.5.blend.

 ![Final UV mapping(Blender Foundation-Cengage Learning)](../figures/Chapter2/Fig02-14.png "Final UV mapping")